 Meung Castle first appears to the visitor as a medieval and austere fortress from the 12th and 13th centuries.

 However, the rear façade opening onto the gardens shows a completely different view with its pink plaster and opulent architectural character from the 18th century.

-Under the castle are the dungeon, a vaulted chapel and torture rooms from the Middle-Ages which still display the torture instruments such as one used for water torture.
+Under the castle are the dungeon, a vaulted chapel and torture rooms from the Middle Ages which still display the torture instruments such as one used for the water torture.

-It is possible to take a guided tour of the interior with the visit to the kitchen, the impressive towers with their spiral staircase, fine furnished rooms, the 18th century Neo-Classical chapel and the surprising Bishops’ bathroom.
+It is possible to take a guided tour of the interior with the visit to the kitchen, the impressive towers with their spiral staircase, finely furnished rooms, the 18th-century Neo-Classical chapel and the surprising Bishops’ bathroom.